herrera-ignacio/architect-handbook/architectures/microservices/migration/README.md

     - [Avoiding the Sunk Cost Fallacy (or Concorde Fallacy)](#avoiding-the-sunk-cost-fallacy-or-concorde-fallacy)
     - [Being Open to New Approaches](#being-open-to-new-approaches)

+## Summary

+Teams should ask themselves some key questions when deciding whether microservices are right for them:

+* What are you trying to accomplish?
+* Have you considered alternatives to using microservices?
+* How will you know if the transition is working?

+The importance of adopting an **incremental approach** cannot be overstated.
+Mistakes are inevitable, so if accepting that as a given, you should aim to make small mistakes rather than big ones.

+The job isn't done until it's in production and is being used.
+You learn a huge amount from the process of having your first few services actually *used*.
+Early on, that needs to be your focus.

+> We need to develop a series of techniques that allow us to create new microservices and integrate them with our (hopefully) shrinking monolith, and get them shipped to production.

 ## Prioritize

 It's common for people to be trying to change not one thing but many things at once.
 You want to *avoid* this.
 This can lead to confusing priorities than can quickly increase the amoung of change needed and delay seeing any benefits.

 It all starts innocently enough.
 After deciding microservices are the way forward.
 Someone else comes up and says, "well, if we're doing microservices, we can make our teams more autonomous at the same time!"
 Another person chimes in, "And this givecs us a great chance to try out Kotlin as a programming language!"
 Before you know it, you have a massive change initiative that is attempting to roll out team autonomy, scale the application, and bring in new technology all at once, along with other things.

 Moreover, microservices become locked in as *the* approach.
 If you focus on just the scaling aspect, during your migration you may come to realize that you'd better off just horizontally scaling out your existing monolithic application.
-But doint thatt won't help to the new secondary goals of improving team autonomy or brining a new programming language.
+But doing that won't help to the new secondary goals of improving team autonomy or brining a new programming language.

 It is important, therefore, to *separate the core driver* behind the shift from any secondary benefits you might also like to achieve.
 Recognize that some things *are* more important than others.